YEOWEIHNGWHYELAB/Python_Snake_Game/README.md

 It have a slight improve in the computation.

 This code is actually not that suitable for beginners as it involves quite a lot of Object-Oriented Programming...
+There are easier ways to make a snake game.

 Some issues to solve...
 1) The button control is not responsive sometimes and that the button must be lifted back up before the next button can be pressed.